 Beautiful Towns in Turkey

 If you’re looking for a pretty town in Turkey for your next trip, there are some fantastic hidden gems waiting to be discovered.
-Here are the most beautiful towns in Turkey to visit on your next trip.
+Whether you have 2 days or 2 weeks in Turkey, here are the most beautiful towns in Turkey to add to your bucket list.

-Goreme in the Cappadocia region of Turkey is a spectacular sight.
+Goreme in the Cappadocia region of Turkey is one of the best holiday destinations in Turkey.
 It is known for its fairy chimneys, a unique rock formation and is on the UNESCO World Heritage Site for a very good reason.
 This area of Turkey also is famous for the thousands of hot air balloons that take off each morning.
 It is a once-in-a-lifetime opportunity to see such a landscape.

 Best Things to do in Goreme with Kids